Do you suffer from joint pain?

 Fish oil is just that, oil that’s harvested from fish.

 Normally, when people talk about fish oils, they use the shorthand “omega-3s” when talking about these different types of oils.

-Fish oils are great because not only can they help you reduce joint pain caused by inflammation, they also help with symptoms like morning stiffness, tenderness, swelling, and discomfort.
+Fish oils can be great because not only can they help you reduce joint pain caused by inflammation, but they can also help with symptoms like morning stiffness, tenderness, swelling, and discomfort.

 Vitamin D is known as the sunshine vitamin, meaning it’s produced in your body when you’re exposed to sunlight.

 But in many cases it's still a good idea to supplement with Vitamin D, because studies have shown 70-90% of the American population is Vitamin D deficient, leading to a host of problems.

 Vitamin D plays multiple roles in the body, but the one we’re most interested in is its role in maintaining bone health.